 - On the Source screen, navigate to the path where there are QCC files at the top.
 You can then choose to convert all files or choose a specific list that will be converted.
 Click Next.

-- On the Additional settings screen, change the Assignable Cause or Corrective Action path if desired and click Next.
-For SQL Server, optionally choose to enter a location in the "Location" settings box at the top.
+- On the Additional Settings screen, choose the Assignable Cause or Corrective Action Files if they were used in 3.4 and click Next.
+For SQL Server, optionally choose to enter a location in the Location settings box at the top.

 - On the Process screen, click Start Conversion.
 The conversion process will start and progress will be displayed throughout the process.
 If you have a lot of QCC files, you may want to start this on a Friday night to allow time to process.